trevordbunch/cis411_lab2_Arch/labreports/LAB_jm1959.md

 - [x] I have reviewed the [lecture / discussion](../assets/04p1_SolutionArchitectures.pdf) on architecture patterns.
 - [x] If I'm collaborating on this project, I have included their handles on the report and confirm that my report is informed, but not copied from my collaborators.

 # Step 2: Analyze the Proposal
-Serve Central ...
-ENTER A BASIC SYSTEM INTRODUCTION HERE (1-2 Sentences).
 Serve Central wants to create a web application that simplify the process of finding new volunteer opportunities.
 All the registration and all event and company information should be in one location, and user statistic tracking.